dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

     difficult as cultural change accelerates, which is why studying cultural universals and the ways in which our life adapts to technology is (crucial). (reword this?)
+  - what options are there for architecting the teleology of phenomena and experience in the 21st century?

 - the paradigm of probabilistic computing when applied to mythos as compressed semiotic information.